Good Taste magazine article 2015

 As a full time artist, do you find that you are more fulfilled then you were as a graphic Designer and if so why?

 It bothered me that design was such a disposable thing, all the energy, time and money spent on packaging, brochures, posters that once read were thrown away.
-Using my talent to sell products I knew little about and in some cases I did not believe in felt morally wrong.
+Using my talent to sell products I knew little about and in some cases I did not believe in just felt wrong.
 As an artist I get more fulfillment creating something beautiful that brings lasting pleasure, more satisfaction in an end product that I can take total credit for.

 what, for you, is the most rewarding part of being a full time artist?